 1. U.S. aggression toward Iran is reaching a fever pitch.

 U.S. leadership continues to push us toward strikes against Iran.
-Secretary of State Michael Pompeo has been heard using the 2001 Authorization for Use of Military Force (AUMF) to justify potential U.S. military action against Iran, and Sen. Tom Cotton called for immediate retaliatory attacks.
-National Security Advisor John Bolton has a long history of calling for pre-emptive strikes against aspiring nuclear powers.
+In response to the bombing of Saudi oil facilities, President Trump tweeted that the U.S. was "locked and loaded" to retaliate, pending input from Saudi Arabia.
+Earlier in the summer, Secretary of State Michael Pompeo had been heard using the 2001 Authorization for Use of Military Force (AUMF) to justify potential U.S. military action against Iran.

 2. These recent developments are just the latest in a long line of provocations between Iran and the U.S.